alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 $ sudo yum install jq -y
 ```

-2. Get the job id
-Using the browser is best.
-Look for:
+2. Get the job id.
+Using the browser is best, https://$tower-ip/api/v2/job_templates/ Look for:
   ```
   ...
   "id": 10,